megesh10/HexSoftware_project_portfolio/README.md

 # HexSoftware_project_portfolio
-have created a cose using vss code on building a personal portfolio
+have created a code using vss code on building a personal portfolio